ricab/scope_guard/docs/design.md

 [catch tests](../catch_tests.cpp) for examples.

 Making the scope guard SFINAE-friendly is the decision I am less sure of.
 It _felt right_, but it makes error output unclear.
-I welcome justified opinions on the matter and improvement suggestions (on this topic as in others).
+I welcome justified opinions and improvement suggestions (on this topic as in others).